 - Leave the document as it is.
 This means choosing either to use the embedded profile (if it exists) or to leave the document without a profile (if it doesn't exist). - Adjust the document.
-If the document is missing a profile, you can choose to assign one-either the current working space or a different profile.
+If the document is missing a profile, you can choose to assign one-either the current working space or a different profile, as long as the one you choose correctly represents the color space used by the document.
 If you're opening a document with a mismatched profile, you can choose to discard the profile or convert the colors to the current working space.

 When a profile mismatch occurs, you can also select Discard The Embedded Color Profile (Don't Color Manage).
 That means that Photoshop will neither change the image's color values nor will it embed a profile that records the current viewing environment.
 Therefore, the image may not look right on the screen even if its colors are actually correct.
-This is valuable if a CMYK image is already tuned for the press-any changes would mess it up.
+This is valuable if a CMYK image is already tuned for the press-any changes would be detrimental.